TIB-Digital-Preservation/CSV-Ingest_generisch/README.md

 ## Run script
 The script can be used locally or on the server.
-Local: on Cygwin some Perl modules have to be installed.
-Server: on the Myapp Perl is installed.

-Config.json and makeSIPs.pl are in the same folder as the packages to be packed.
-On the server, the script can be invoked via command line with the following command:
+The script is called with the following command line parameters:

 `perl makeSIP.pl`
+`--inputfolder "/c/path/to/dir"`
+Specifies the path to the packages to be packed

+`--configfile "/c/path/to/Config.json"`
+specifies the Config.json, which can now also be named variably, e.g. Producer / Material Flow

+`--outputfolder "/c/path/to/outputdir"`
+Specifies the path where the output (SIPs and report) is to be saved, creates a new folder if it does not already exist.
+If there are files in the specified folder, it is cancelled so as not to overwrite any packages

 ### What metadata is passed to which configuration file?

 * Config.json

+	- dc:rights
+    - dcterms:accessRights
+    - User Defined Fields
-    - IE entity type
+    - IE Entity Type
-    - Status
     - User Defined Fields
     - Access Right Policy ID
     - dcterms:license